Generated at: 2026-07-01 04:01:13

 Expectations for PLANSonar in Identifying Prospects for New AI-Integrated Services

-Regarding future service expansion and marketing strategies, in what direction do you see potential for utilizing PLANSonar?
+In terms of future service expansion and marketing strategies, what directions do you see for the utilization of PLANSonar?

 Yamazaki

-We aim to further penetrate the mid-market and SMB segments in parallel with our ongoing focus on large enterprises.
-Regarding the future utilization of PLANSonar, we have expectations in two directions.
+We will continue to aim for further penetration among mid-sized and small-to-medium enterprises in parallel with our focus on large corporations.
+Regarding the future use of PLANSonar, we have expectations in two directions.

-First is our direct automated integration service with transit IC cards, "ICCI (IC Card Integration)," which is offered exclusively by our company.
+First is our exclusive direct automatic integration service with transit IC cards, "ICCI (IC Card Integration)."
 This is a highly convenient feature where transit expense data, such as station names, dates, times, and amounts, is automatically integrated into Concur Expense® upon passing through ticket gates.
-Since companies in urban areas will find this particularly beneficial, we would like to propose it proactively.
-Therefore, I believe we can utilize PLANSonar to create targeted approach lists of companies located along specific transit lines.
+Since companies in urban areas will find this particularly beneficial, we want to actively propose it.
+Therefore, I believe we can utilize PLANSonar to create approach lists narrowed down to companies located along specific transit lines.

-Another is the proposal of "Verify," an AI-based fraud detection service that we recently launched in Japan.
-This service can check for over 38 scenarios, such as the reuse of fraudulent receipts, high-cost claims, and detection of personal use, which helps strengthen corporate governance.
-I believe we can utilize PLANSonar to extract "companies that are proactive in utilizing AI for business operations" or "companies that prioritize governance."
+The second is the proposal of "Verify," an AI-based fraud detection service we recently launched in Japan.
+This service can check for over 38 scenarios, such as the reuse of fraudulent receipts, high-cost claims, and personal use, helping to strengthen corporate governance.
+I believe we can use PLANSonar to extract companies that are proactive in utilizing AI for their operations or those that prioritize governance.

-As we are also preparing new services that utilize corporate location data, we hope to be of great assistance.
+We are also preparing new services that utilize corporate location data, so we hope to be of great assistance.
 Thank you for your valuable insights today.

 About Concur Japan, Ltd.

-Established in October 2010, this is the Japanese subsidiary of SAP Concur, the world's largest cloud-based travel and expense management company.
-It provides a suite of cloud services centered on "Concur Expense" (expense settlement and management), "Concur Travel" (travel management), and "Concur Invoice" (invoice management) to support the sophistication of corporate indirect cost management and employee work-style reform.
+Established in October 2010, Concur Japan, Ltd. is the Japanese subsidiary of SAP Concur, the world's largest cloud-based travel and expense management provider.
+Centered on "Concur Expense" (expense reimbursement and management), "Concur Travel" (travel management), and "Concur Invoice" (invoice management), the company provides a suite of cloud services that support the optimization of corporate indirect cost management and employee work-style reform.
 For more details about Concur, please visit https://www.concur.co.jp/.

 *Our service and feature names are current as of the time of the interview.

-*New subscriptions for SideSonar ended in February 2025.
+* New subscriptions for SideSonar will be discontinued as of February 2025.
 Analysis and list creation functions have been integrated into PLANSonar, and CRM/SFA enhancement functions have been integrated into GuideSonar.

-SAP, the SAP logo, and all SAP products and services mentioned herein are registered trademarks or trademarks of SAP SE in Germany and other countries.
-All other company names, logos, and product names mentioned are the registered trademarks or trademarks of their respective owners.
+SAP, the SAP logo, and all SAP products and services mentioned herein are trademarks or registered trademarks of SAP SE in Germany and other countries.
+All other company names, logos, and product names mentioned herein are the trademarks or registered trademarks of their respective owners.

 Consult with uSonar